 During the PRK procedure, numbing drops will first be placed in the eyes, and a mild sedative may also be offered to help calm you for the procedure.
 A speculum will then be placed over the eyes to prevent you from blinking.
 The very top layer of corneal cells will be removed to gain access to the next corneal layer.
 You will then be asked to focus on a spot of light to keep your eyes from moving around.
 A precise excimer laser will then be used to reshape your cornea.
 Lastly, your surgeon will place a soft contact lens over the cornea to act as a sort of bandage.
 This entire process takes about 10 minutes per eye.

 Following the procedure, soreness and slight burning or stinging of the eyes may occur.
-The top layer of corneal cells will regrow within a week, and your eye doctor can then remove the contact acting as a bandage.
+The top layer of corneal cells will regrow within a week, and your eye doctor can then remove the contact lens.
 You may be prescribed anti-inflammatory and antibiotic eye drops to use during recovery, as well as lubricating eye drops to prevent dry eye.
-The majority of patients can resume driving and normal everyday activities after about two weeks, though it takes about 3-6 months for the eyes to fully heal.
+The majority of patients can resume driving and normal everyday activities after about one week or less, though it takes about 3-6 months for the eyes to fully heal.

 Individuals with overall good health who have refractive vision errors and wish to improve their vision can often benefit from PRK surgery.
 This procedure is usually recommended for people who have thin corneal tissue since no flap is created.
 It can also be a good option for those with dry eyes.
 A consultation appointment at our office is needed to determine if this procedure is right for you.